PhotonVision/photonvision-docs/source/docs/getting-started/installation/other-coprocessors.rst

 .. warning:: Working with unsupported coprocessors requires some level of "know how" of your target system.
 The install script has only been tested on Debian/Raspberry Pi OS Buster and Ubuntu Bionic.
 If any issues arise with your specific OS, please open an issue on our `issues page <https://github.com/PhotonVision/photonvision/issues>`_.

+.. note:: We'd love to have your input!
+If you get PhotonVision working on another coprocessor, consider documenting your steps and submitting a `docs issue <https://github.com/PhotonVision/photonvision-docs/issues>`_., `pull request <https://github.com/PhotonVision/photonvision-docs/pulls>`_ , or `ping us on Discord <https://discord.com/invite/wYxTwym>`_.
+For example, Limelight and Romi install instructions came about because someone spent the time to figure it out, and did a writeup.

 We provide an `install script <https://git.io/JJrEP>`_ for other Debian-based systems (with ``apt``) that will automatically install PhotonVision and make sure that it runs on startup.

 .. code-block:: bash